shkawan/WebApps/README.md

 # App Services for test
-This is test on Azure
+This is a test on Azure